-Avocado trees require well-draining soil with a pH of 6.0 to 7.0 and plenty of organic matter in order to thrive.
-The best way to ensure your avocado tree has the right environment is by amending the soil with compost or aged manure before planting it.
-This will improve drainage, and nutrient content, and create an ideal habitat for your avocado tree’s roots.
+Avocado trees do best in well-draining soil with a pH of 6.0 to 7.0 and plenty of organic matter.
+The best way to ensure your avocado tree has the right environment is to amend the soil with compost or aged manure before planting it.
+This will improve drainage and nutrient content and create an ideal habitat for your avocado tree’s roots.

 Organic matter